mausworks/tyin/README.md

     />
   );
 };

 ```

+**Tip:** We can call `seal()` when we are done adding plugins to remove `with` (and `seal`) from the store.

 ### Handling arrays

-Tyin ships with a convenience plugin for arrays—because not every state is an object!
+Tyin ships with a convenience plugin for arrays, because not every state is an object!

-In this example, we will add it, along with the persist plugin,
-and a custom setter called `complete`:
+In this example, we will add it, a custom setter called `complete`,
+and also persist the state to local storage with the persist plugin.

 ```tsx
 import storeHook from "tyin/hook";